 - Form balls using 2 tablespoons worth of the batter and place about 2 inches apart on the pan, 9 on each pan.
 Flatten each cookie with your hands to 1/4 inch thick which should yield them to about 2 inches wide.
 Flatten them with a patting motion going around the cookie to keep the round shape.
 Refer to photos in the post for visual help.

 - Bake only 1 pan at a time for 10-12 minutes.
 I did mine at 12 minutes, this will yield a crispier cookie and a nice golden brown color.
 Repeat with the 2nd pan.

 - Cool 10 minutes on the pan, no exception, or they will fall apart.
 They firm up as they cool.
 Then transfer to cool completely on a rack.

-If you are not gluten-free you can try to make these with regular white all-purpose flour, sub the white rice flour with 1/2 cup (64g) and make sure to weigh it for best results.
+REGULAR FLOUR: If you are not gluten-free you can try to make these with regular white all-purpose flour, sub the white rice flour with 1/2 cup (64g) and make sure to weigh it for best results.
 The weight is different with all-purpose flour because it is more absorbent.
+Because of this, they will likely cook faster and dry out more, so check them a couple of minutes early.
 You will still need the tapioca starch.
-I have not tested this version, but it may cook slightly faster.
+I have not tested this version, but it should work very similarly, but cook slightly faster.